 Data represents test and case counts from the weekly reporting period, which covers Sunday through Saturday.
 Counts include tests that had a negative or positive result.
 Tests that have a pending or inconclusive result are not included in the tests count.

-Data represents the number of tests performed that had a negative or positive result, as well as the number of positive cases identified, through symptomatic testing and through the campus’s asymptomatic surveillance testing program since the beginning of fall quarter.
+Data represents the number of tests performed that had a negative or positive result, as well as the number of positive cases identified, through symptomatic and asymptomatic testing since the beginning of fall quarter.
 Tests that have a pending or inconclusive result are not included in the tests count.

 All UCSB Testing